neptuo/com.neptuo/src/Neptuo.WebSite/App_Data/Blog/building-processing-pipeline-with-behaviors.md

 ### Behaviors

 We have taken this pipeline composing a step further and created a library called `Behaviors`.
 It is a kind of interception for pipelines.
-Most interception behaviors are attributes, but behaviors were originally marker interfaces.
-That we extend them to attributes and even globally registered components.
+Most interception libraries uses attributes, but behaviors were originally marker interfaces.
+Then we extended them to attributes and even globally registered components.

 We first used behaviors in our `WebStack`.
 The main design goal was to create a simple class for every visible HTTP endpoint, starting with a POCO.